To run Sandstorm, you must assign it a wildcard host, in which it can generate new hostnames

 Sandstorm aims to make app installation a one-click process.
 If every time a new app is installed, the user must edit DNS records and issue a new SSL certificate, one of the platform's most valuable features is lost.

 Sandstorm does not just isolate apps from each other, but isolates individual resources within an app.
 For example, with Etherpad (a document editor), Sandstorm creates a new Etherpad instance in its own isolated container for every Etherpad document you create.
-This protects against potential security problems in Etherpad which may have allowed a user with access to one document to improperly obtain access to other documents -- Etherpad has in fact had several such bugs in the last few months, but none of them affected Etherpad on Sandstorm.
+This protects against potential security problems in Etherpad which may have allowed a user with access to one document to improperly obtain access to other documents -- Etherpad has in fact had several such bugs in the past, but none of them affected Etherpad on Sandstorm.

 Why a new hostname for every session, rather than for every document?